doubleshow/sikuli-slides-www/docs/jruby/index.md

 Sikuli::Slides.execute "helloworld.pptx"
 {% endhighlight %}

+## Installation

 You must first install [JRuby](http://jruby.org/download) and [RubyGems](http://rubygems.org/) on your system.
 Then, you can do the following to install Sikuli Slides and run the *helloworld* program.

-1. Install the Sikuli Slides Gem.
+Install the Sikuli Slides Gem.
 It will download and install everything you need.
 {% highlight bash %}
 $ jruby -S gem install sikuli-slides
 {% endhighlight %}

-2. Tell JRuby to run in the 1.9 mode
+Tell JRuby to run in the 1.9 mode
 {% highlight bash %}
 $ export JRUBY_OPTS=--1.9
 {% endhighlight %}

-3. Run *helloworld.rb*
+Run *helloworld.rb*
 {% highlight bash %}
 $ jruby helloworld.rb
 {% endhighlight %}